RobinBoers/dotfiles-legacy/docs/dev-setup.md

 # Linux Dev Environment

 My setup for developing software on Linux.
-Python, NodeJS, Elixir, webdev and PHP.
+Python, NodeJS, Elixir, Phoenix Framework, webdev and PHP.

 ## 🐧 Distro

-My current distro of choice is Arch Linux.
-I chose Arch because it has all the software I will ever need and the newest versions of all my apps.
+My current distro of choice is elementaryOS.
+I chose elementary because has a nice polished desktop, is very stable and has a large choice of apps via their Flatpak store.

-I mostly just stick to the default repo's and AUR because I can manage all my updates at once via the commandline that way.
-But if software isn't available there or unstable my favorite cross-distro packaging formats are Flatpak and AppImage.

-## 🖥️ Desktop Environment

-My DE of choice was Ubuntu Unity, but since that isn't available on Arch Linux I did the next best thing: build my own Unity.
-I have taken all the things I like about Unity, and put them into Sway.
-Sway is a tiling window manager.
-I have a HUD and a Spotlight style search.

-I intentionally decided to hide the launcher on the left, because in Qtile all open windows are visible at all times, so a taskbar or launcher isn't needed.

 ## 🦊 Web browsers